The Rabbis Speak

 Your Throne of Glory?'
 God answered him, 'It is for ... [the Messiah] who

-the prophets who prophesied have only made predictions regarding the Messiah.
+All the prophets who prophesied have only made predictions regarding the Messiah.
+As regards eternity, it is said in Isaiah 64:4

 The first possibility developed in the Talmud was that Messiah existed from before: the creation of the world and came to earth when the Second Temple was destroyed.